kubernetes-sigs/kueue/keps/1282-requeue-strategy/README.md

 #### Proposed Sorting

-Add types that contain information about queue ordering strategy would be added to the `apis/config/<version>` package.
+Add types that contain information about queue ordering strategy to the `apis/config/<version>` package.
 For example:

 ```go
 package v1beta1